 But making a website is easier said than done.
 What’s the first step to take?
-As a whole, there are two viable options: make your own site, or build your page using another service.
+First you need to get a good reseller hosting uk.
+After that, there are two viable options: make your own site, or build your page using another service.
 For computer science majors or anyone with an interest in web development, creating your own site is a great option.
 Not only does it provide you with a totally customizable virtual home, but it also shows off your programming skills to potential employers who may visit your site.
 You can add a blog if you like, or keep it to the bare minimum, with some links to your other homes on the web; whatever you do is entirely up to you.
 If you know how to write HTML, this option is entirely customizable—the internet is your oyster.

 For the masses, there’s the decidedly less complex option of building your site using a service.
 These will help you out with every step, from registering your website’s name to uploading content.
 But among the sea of webpage creators, which one is best for you?
 Here are a few options, with each suited to meet a different need:

 If you’re an aspiring artist or designer looking to showcase your work in a beautiful way, Squarespace may be the best option for you.
 The service allows for users to easily set up portfolios that look great on a phone or a computer.
 Squarespace is beautifully designed, but still makes your work the center of attention.